 - The National Domestic Abuse Helpline is available 24 hours a day on 0808 2000 247.
 Its website provides guidance and support for potential victims, as well as those who are worried about friends and loved ones.
-It also has a form through which a safe time from the team for a call can be booked.
+It also has a form where a time can be booked for a member of the team to call at a safe time.
 What about my children?
 Refuge Charity Domestic Violence Help - How to Protect Children From Domestic Abuse | NSPCC - Domestic abuse: specialist sources of support GOV.UK (www.gov.uk)